 If you need additional information, please read on to find out more – both general information and links to detailed content on numerous aspects of the different company dissolution procedures.

 Upon deletion from the Commercial Register the company ceases to exist as a legal entity (person); prior to deletion companies need to be dissolved and liquidated (by going through winding-up proceedings).
-Grounds for termination are set forth in the Commerce Act, the most widely used of them being through a General Meeting’s resolution to such effect.
+The grounds for termination are set forth in the Commerce Act, the most widely used one of them being through a General Meeting’s resolution to such effect.
 Winding-up proceedings include liquidating the property of the company, collecting outstanding receivables, repaying creditors, etc.

-Termination does not always entail liquidation – for example, there is legal succession upon Transformation of Companies and the transforming company may be terminated and deleted without going through winding-up proceedings.
+Termination does not always entail liquidation – for example, there is a legal succession upon Transformation of Companies and the transforming company may be terminated and deleted without going through winding-up proceedings.
 Liquidation is not to be conducted when deleting a Sole Proprietor either.